 Short of giving up its bigotry, I suspect the AFA would do just about anything to get itself removed from hate group status and the SPLC Hate Groups Map.
 It is very bad public relations for the AFA on a national scale.

-Note: The author of this blog article is a devout Protestant Christian who has prayed the classic Sinner’s Prayer, meant every word of it, and has had a full-dunk baptism in a Christian fundamentalist church.
-He is a heterosexual family man who has been married to one female wife—only—across a span of 38 years.
+Note: The author of this blog article is a devout Mainline Christian who has prayed the classic Sinner’s Prayer, meant every word of it, and has had a full-dunk baptism in a Christian fundamentalist church.
+He is a heterosexual family man who has been married to one female wife—only—across a span of 38+ years.
 In all of that time, he has never cheated on his wife with another woman.
 In addition, he has never had any homosexual or bisexual inclinations or urges.
 He and his wife have two very nice heterosexual children who are ages 15 and 23.
 The author was born in the American South; grew up there in a highly conservative small town; and has lived Down South all of his life.
-He was raised in the old Methodist Episcopal Church South and was once a member of a large, highly conservative Southern Baptist Convention church.
+He was raised in the old Methodist Church and united Methodist Church.
+In addition, he was once a member of a large, highly conservative Southern Baptist Convention church.
 At this time, he is a long-time member of the United Methodist Church.